Propagram/ZeroBranePackage-LuaRocks/README.md

 2. Upload your `.lua` package file to the repository **without** the `ZeroBranePackage-` prefix.
 Using our example, the file should be named `example.lua`.

 3. Now, create a `.rockspec` file (the LuaRocks accepted standard).
-You can use a text editor such as Notepad.
 The Rockspec format should be as follows.
 Remember to replace the values to fit your package!
 (In the example below, we'll use our sample: `ZeroBranePackage-example`)

 ```lua
 package = "ZeroBranePackage-example" --> Edit here